Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Introduction

+We show that such failures arise naturally when only a subset of the causal parents of the outcome is observed.
+Observed causal covariates then miss part of the predictive signal, while non-causal covariates can serve as proxies for the unobserved parents.
+In the running example in \Cref{fig:dag_perturbations}, $Y$ depends on observed parent $C_2$ and unobserved parent $C_1$, and $X$ proxies $C_1$.
+Including $X$ improves prediction when this proxy relationship is stable, but degrades performance when $X$ is directly perturbed~(\Cref{fig:sim}).

-Whether proxy covariates are beneficial, however, depends on the nature of the distribution shift.
-Under some shifts, proxy relationships remain intact and improve both in-distribution and OOD performance; under others, these relationships break and proxies become unreliable.
-Consequently, the optimal set of predictive covariates is neither universal nor necessarily exhibits invariant relationships with the outcome across all environments, but depends on the specific type of shift encountered.
-Causal-only covariate selection outperforms ERM only under specific perturbations that directly disrupt proxy relationships; when such relationships remain stable, retaining non-causal covariates can substantially improve OOD prediction.
-This behavior is illustrated in \Cref{fig:sim}.
+The optimal set of predictive covariates is therefore not universal: it depends on the type of shift and need not be invariant across environments.
+Causal-only selection helps when perturbations disrupt the proxy relationship, whereas retaining non-causal covariates can improve OOD prediction when that relationship remains stable.

-Crucially, we observe that different types of covariate shift induce \emph{distinct and observable signatures} in the covariate distribution itself.
-For example, perturbations that add noise to a proxy covariate alter its variance and its correlation with observed causes, while shifts in latent causes induce different dependence patterns among observables.
-As shown in \Cref{fig:sim_a_sum}, simple summary statistics of the covariate distribution can reliably distinguish environments in which the proxy covariate $X$ is helpful from those in which it becomes harmful.
-Importantly, these signatures can be extracted from unlabeled covariates in the target OOD environment at test time, without access to outcome labels, enabling assessment of whether proxy covariates remain reliable or have become unstable.
+Although the shift type is not directly observed, different shifts can leave \emph{observable signatures} in the covariate distribution.
+For example, perturbations that add noise to a proxy covariate alter its variance and its correlation with observed causal parents, whereas shifts in unobserved causal parents leave a different signature.
+As shown in \Cref{fig:sim_a_sum}, simple summaries of the unlabeled target covariates can distinguish environments in which $X$ is helpful from those in which it becomes harmful.